learn-co-curriculum/dsc-nlp-and-word-vectorization/README.md

 ## Summary

-In this lesson, you learned about some foundational concepts in Natural Language Processing such as stemming and lemmatization, as well as various strategies for converting text data into word vectors!
+In this lesson, you learned about some foundational concepts in Natural Language Processing such as stemming and lemmatization, as well as various strategies for converting text data into word vectors.